 Have Fun.
 Remember that the world has bigger problems than the daily challenges that make up our work.
 Stuff happens.
-Keep perspective.
+Keep your perspective.
 Don't take things personally or take yourself too seriously.
-Laugh everyday and enjoy the journey we're on together.
+Laugh every day and enjoy the journey we're on together.

 Work Hard, But Remember That There's More to Life.
 Stay happier, healthier, and more productive by balancing your time between work, community activities, family life, emotional/spiritual development, and physical fitness.